buerokratt/Turvis/README.md

 - specify what application.yml file to use through NODE_ENV variable: currently dev or prod only
 - in docker build it defaults to dev, so it should be overridden for production

+## Feature/22
+- adds a logger that takes the level from config file and outputs to console/file based on config.
+- Adds an interceptor for rewriting response code when configured in config file When
+- Improvements/refactorings to regex module.